I've been playing video games since the tender age of four. As a result, most of my articles are related to video games.

 Hello there!
-This is the second part of my Flight Rising tips and tricks series of hubs.
-In Part 1 of Flight Rising - Tips and Tricks, I touched upon the following subjects:
+This is article Flight Rising tips and tricks series of guides.
+In the previous guide, I touched upon the following subjects:

 - Starting your dragon clan (signing up to the site, choosing your flight, creating your starter dragon and mating with the randomly generated dragon the game provides you).